Boundary Degeneracy of Topological Order: Ground state degeneracy of Abelian topological order

-This shows a new surprise, we predict a distinction between two types of order $K_{Z_k}$($Z_k$ gauge theory) and $K_{\diag,k}$($U(1)_k \times U(1)_k$ non-chiral fractional quantum hall state) at even integer $k$ by simply measuring their boundary GSD on a cylinder.
+Table \ref{table1} shows a new surprise.
+We predict a distinction between two classes of topological orders: $Z_k$ gauge theory (with $K_{Z_k}$) and $U(1)_k \times U(1)_{-k}$ non-chiral fractional quantum hall state (with $K_{\diag,k}$) at even integer $k$ by simply measuring their boundary GSD on a cylinder.
+We can take $k=2$ case in Table \ref{table1} for the more familiar lattice model examples: the $Z_2$ toric code ($Z_2$ gauge theory with $K_{Z_2}$) and the $Z_2$ double-semion model (twisted $Z_2$ gauge theory with $K_{\diag,2}$), shown in Table \ref{table1-Z2}.
+By computing the GSD on a cylinder with different gapped boundaries (i.e. $\Gamma^{\partial_1}_{}\neq \Gamma^{\partial_2}_{}$), we find the $Z_2$ toric code has $\GSD=1$, while the $Z_2$ double-semion model has $\GSD=2$.